undertherain/game_workshop/docs/framework-north-star.md

 ## Language remains open

-Alex questioned whether Python is the right choice for this longer-term system.
+It is an open question whether Python is the right choice for this longer-term system.
 Python is the current prototype language, not a commitment for the eventual framework.
 Preserve the code-first authoring and learning-continuity goals while evaluating language choices against runtime and sharing targets, editor integration,